vivek1705/SQL/README.md

 ## 📁 Project Structure

 * `CollegeDB.sql` — The main SQL file that contains all the necessary SQL commands to create and populate the database schema.
-* Optional frontend/backend files if you're integrating this with a website or application.

 ---